-In this post, we’ll look at how ecommerce site search should work, with lots of tips to improve the experience for visitors.
+In this post, we’ll look at how site search should work, with lots of tips to improve the experience for visitors.

 Site search users are sometimes said to have a greater propensity to convert, as some studies have shown.
-This rings true, as users entering a site and searching for a specific product are showing an intent to purchase, or at the very least are less likely to be browsing.
+This rings true, as users entering a site and searching for a specific product are showing clear intent to purchase, or at the very least are less likely to be browsing.

 Site Search Design